-As a result of the Land Transfer Amendment Act, we collect tax-related data when people buy, sell or transfer property.
+We collect tax-related data under the Land Transfer Act 2017 when people buy, sell or transfer property.
 The legislation also requires us to ask questions that help inform housing policy.
 This page contains answers to questions about this data.

 Collecting these statistics

 Information was collected through a tax statement.
 Buyers and sellers need to fill out this statement as part of a property transfer.

 The statement includes questions about tax residency, New Zealand citizenship or visa status, homes on the property and whether the transfer involves the main home.

 Why did LINZ collect this data?